buggi22/bayes/README.md

 ## Unit tests

+Unit test can be found under the [`test`](/test/com/example/ai/bayes) directory.

-Examples, in the form of unit tests, can be found in [`BayesNetworkTests.java`](/src/com/example/ai/bayes/BayesNetworkTest.java).
+In particular, examples corresponding to a handful of probability exercises can be found in [`ExampleTest.java`](/test/com/example/ai/bayes/ExampleTest.java).

 ## Dependencies